forcedotcom/sfdx-travisci-package/README.md

 ## Getting Started

 1) Make sure you have the Salesforce CLI installed.
 Check by running `sfdx force --help` and confirm you see the command output.
-If you don't have it installed you can download and install it from [here](https://developer.salesforce.com/tools/sfdxcli).
+If you don't have it installed, you can download and install it from [here](https://developer.salesforce.com/tools/sfdxcli).

 2) [Fork](http://help.github.com/fork-a-repo/) this repo into your github account using the fork link at the top of the page.